Key dates for 2026

 How to enter

-Schools must download and read the
+Schools also must download and read the

-2022 information for schools booklet (PDF, 1.4MB) (DOCX, 2.9MB) carefully before submitting into the awards.
+2026 Submission Guidelines.pdf carefully before submitting into the awards.
 The booklet contains information on all elements of the program and what is expected of schools and students.

 Before finalising the submission, the submitting teacher will be asked to tick a box acknowledging their understanding and acceptance of the program's terms and conditions.